kismetwireless/kismet-web-docs/content/en/docs/dev/webui_devices.md

 * **data** - Complete data set assigned to this `devicedata` object
 * **value** - Resolved value for the current field
 * **basekey** - Optional string key of base object, used in iterative groups (more on these later)
-* **base** - Object of the sub-set of data for the current field, used it iterative groups.
+* **base** - Object of the sub-set of data for the current field, used in iterative groups.

 Additional fields may be present in the options object depending on the callback, and will be mentioned below.